Designing Pinterest Pins that Get Clicked

 A new automated pin design app called Pin Generator is a game changer – especially if graphic design isn’t your strength.
 All you do is add one of your page, post or product URLs, choose how many pins you want created, select your colors, fonts and a template set, add your logo and it automatically generates pins for you using the images from your post or page!
 And they are editable so you can tweak them.

 The next step is to manually pin or schedule your pins to the most relevant boards on your Pinterest account.
-Then do these monthly tasks to grow your Pinterest account.
+Finally, do these monthly tasks to grow your Pinterest account.

 PIN THIS ARTICLE